 I journeyed to the field in October in order to (a) meet project collaborator Dr. Horia Ciugudean and get a feel for the Transylvanian archaeological landscape, and (b) work with Colin Quinn, my other collaborator, in order to make a map of the site, which we need in order to apply for an archaeological permit for summer 2017.

 The Early Bronze Age cemetery we’re working at is called Râmeț.
-The site extends along a ridge top just off of the road to the town of Râmeț, identifiable today only as a serious of earthen lumps on the surface of the mountain.
+The site extends along a ridge top just off of the road to the town of Râmeț, identifiable today only as a series of earthen lumps on the surface of the mountain.
 It has never been excavated before, though portions of some of the tombs have been disturbed as a result of a country trek that also runs along the mountaintop.
 Because Râmeț is located deep in the mountains, we were only able to head to the field when the weather permitted, and so our hours on site were precious.

 On the days when it was sunny, however, the view was absolutely glorious.
 I spent most of my time looking out over this landscape: